dy/spect/README.md

 ```

-`html` technically can use any other rendering machinery, eg. preact, nanohtml + nanomorph, snabbdom etc.
+Also `html` internally uses `html.htm` and `html.render` functions, which are compatible with any virtual-dom machinery: preact, nanohtml + nanomorph, snabbdom, react, virtual-dom etc.
 -->